Microsoft Flight Simulator X: Service Pack 2

 Microsoft released another service pack for Flight Simulator X about the same time as its expansion pack.
 The update is primarily for Vista users that had DirectX 10 compatible graphics adapters.
 This version takes advantage of DX10's improved shader model and more pixel pipelines and increased performance for Vista, approaching overall FSX performance on XP.
 It also adds the capability for players who do not have the expansion pack to participate in multiplayer activities with users of the expansion pack, along with support for multi-core processors.
 FSX-SP2 also fixes some more bugs over the original release of Flight Simulator X. SP1 is not compatible with SP2 or Acceleration in Multiplayer.
 Players with SP1 cannot enter a session with players who have SP2 or Acceleration in Multiplayer.
-In order to install SP2, SP1 must be installed already.
+In order to install SP2, SP1 must be installed already, which includes at least one run of FSX SP1, causing registry updates, before SP2 will properly install.

 Flight Simulator X: Acceleration

-Microsoft released an expansion pack for Flight Simulator X, titled Flight Simulator X: Acceleration, on October 23 2007 in North America.
+Microsoft released an expansion pack for Flight Simulator X, titled Flight Simulator X: Acceleration, on October 23, 2007, in North America.

+Version Identification

+There are two ways to identify the version of a particular FSX installation.
+Within the program, while in flight, the Help menu includes an About option, which lists the product version code.
+That code is also available by finding the file fsx.exe and clicking its properties Details tab.